MurmurationsNetwork/MurmurationsDocumentation/docs/guides/create-a-profile.md

 6. Click "Submit"
 7. Your profile will be generated and presented in the panel on the left
 8. Enter a title for your profile (only used to identify your profile within MPG, so you can find and edit it later) and click "Save Profile"
-9. Your profile will be saved (both in MPG and on IPFS) and submitted to the Murmurations index
+9. Your profile will be saved in MPG's database and submitted to the Murmurations index
 10. Your profile will be listed under 'My Profiles'.
 You can visit it by clicking on the title, or modify or delete it

 ## 3. Hosted on your server